wethegang/gang-press/_posts/2015-02-15-how-to-start-using-this-blog.md

 author: Kaushal
 ---

-This Blog Post Would help you understand the flow of Construction of this blog.
-I would Start with the construction.
+This Blog Post Would help you understand the flow of Construction of this blog and let you teach you things need to write your first blog in "gang-press"

 #### How did we do it !